 We held a a follow up day for prison staff, and a training event in May 2016 for women’s community service providers.
 In October, we held a follow up day for those working with women in the community and another follow up day for staff working in the women’s custodial estate.

 Working with HMPPS, this year we held a series of events.
 For the first time we delivered training in the male high secure estate; we held a follow up day for those working in the women’s custodial estate; a half-day headlines training; and a further follow up day for those who attended previous prison training, as an opportunity to update us all on their trauma informed work, and how they have implemented the core values in their prisons.
+The follow up day for HMPPS staff was held at the Roof Gardens in Kensington – a suitable venue to celebrate all the work put in over the past couple of years.

 All the materials that Dr Stephanie Covington has used are available to download from the Training materials section on the website.